credentials/credentials.github.io/proposals/irma-without-apdus.md

             }
         },
         ...
+    ],
+    "disclose": [
+        {
+            "label": "Over 18",
+            "attributes": {
+                "MijnOverheid.ageLower.over18": "yes",
+                "Thalia.age.over18": "Yes"
+            }
+        },
+        ...
     ]
 }
 ```

 This indicates that we want to issue the `ageLower` credential from `MijnOverheid`, that will expire on the corresponding Unix timestamp (which is in this case January 1 2017, 12:00 PM).
+In addition, the issuing will only happen if the token can satisfy the disclosure request in the `disclose` field (that is, in this case the token has to be able to show one of the two mentioned attributes with the corresponding value).

 The server listens at the following paths.